-Article 26 Inability to sit tests
+Article 24 Inability to sit tests

-- 1. Students who have acted in accordance with the registration procedure described in Article 21 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board. - 2.
-The application referred to in the previous paragraph must be submitted in writing to the chairman of the Examination Board and include the necessary evidence (see Article 35 (3)).
+- Students who have acted in accordance with the registration procedure described in Article 20 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board.
+The student in question must have notified the core team by email before the test that he/she has been prevented from sitting, including the reasons for not attending. - 2.
+The application referred to in the previous paragraph must be submitted in writing to the chairman of the Examination Board and include the necessary evidence (see Article 33 (3)).
 The Examination Board will then take a decision and inform the student concerned.
 If the request is granted, the Examination Board will set a date, time and place for the test.
 Any rejection of the request will be substantiated and the student will be informed of his right to appeal.
 In assessing the request, the Examination Board's primary criteria are the obstruction of the study progress and the student's personal circumstances.

-Article 27 Request for a review
+Article 25 Request for a review

-- 1. Students who do not agree with an assessment can submit a request for a review of the assessment to the Examination Board within 4 working weeks after the date of the assessment (see Article 38 of these Teaching and Examination Regulations and Article 44 of the Students' Charter).
-The Examination Board must take a decision within 4 workweeks at a maximum. - 2.
+- 1. Students who do not agree with an assessment can submit a request for a review of the assessment to the Examination Board within 4 working weeks after the date of the assessment (see Article 33 (3) of these Teaching and Examination Regulations and Article 44 of the Students' Charter).
+The Examination Board must take a decision within 4 work weeks at a maximum. - 2.
 Students may also appeal directly to the Examination Appeals Board within 6 calendar weeks after the date of the assessment via www.fontys.nl/studentenloket. (see Article 45 and Article 46 of the Students' Charter).

-Article 28 Resits
+Article 26 Resits

 - Tests are conducted at least twice an academic year.
 Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
 The regular test moments are the test itself and a reexamination.
-After the re-examination, the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only. - 2.
-At least two opportunities to take tests that assess the material they have learned will be offered.
+After the re-examination, the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only. - At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found on the digital platforms via Fontys and Codarts portals. - 3.
-The possibility to have competencies not yet acquired assessed again later is discussed at every competency examination. - In consultation with the student, a determination is made regarding what needs to be done, when and how the student will be able to show that he has worked on acquiring the competencies and when he will have acquired these competencies.
+An up-to-date description of the material to be tested can be found via the digital platform MyLMS.

+3. If a test consists of an assessment of freely-chosen evidence, then the programme should offer the student the following option of improving or supplementing the evidence In consultation with the student, a determination is made regarding what needs to be done, when and how the student will be able to show that he has worked on acquiring the competencies and when he will have acquired these competencies.

-Article 29 Period of validity of results
+Article 27 Period of validity of results - evidence